 Hiss or growl: Hissing and growling are not usually very friendly noises.
 Usually, cats are afraid of something (including the unknown).
 That includes confrontations with other cats.
 Sometimes cats will also hiss if they’re feeling more stressed than usual, like if you’ve recently moved or introduced a new pet to the family.
 Hissing can also happen when your cat is in pain.

 Should You Be Concerned About Your Cat’s Noises?

-For the most part, no. Cats can be quite chatty (especially breeds like the Maine coon and the Burmese) and the fact that they vocalize isn’t a problem.
+For the most part, no. Cats can be quite chatty (especially breeds like the Maine Coon and the Burmese) and the fact that they vocalize isn’t a problem.
 However, if your cat’s conversation makes a significant change, that could be a sign it’s time to go to the vet.
-If your cat is hissing a lot and you can’t identify a stressor, check in with your vet—your cat could be sick or in pain.
+If your cat is hissing a lot and you can’t identify a stressor, you should also check in with your vet—your cat could be sick or in pain.
 The same goes for if your cat is chattering when they aren’t staring longingly out the window at prey—that could be a sign something is off.